symfony-cmf/cmf-sandbox/README.md

     php composer.phar require jackalope/jackalope-doctrine-dbal:dev-master

+To enable the meta data and node cache to improve performance first enable ``LiipDoctrineCacheBundle`` in ``app/AppKernel.php`` and then also perform:

+    php composer.phar require liip/doctrine-cache-bundle:dev-master

+Finally uncomment the ``caches`` settings in the `phpcr.yml`

+    caches:
+        meta: liip_doctrine_cache.ns.meta
+        nodes: liip_doctrine_cache.ns.nodes

 Note: On Windows you need to run the shell as Administrator or edit the `composer.json` and change the line `"symfony-assets-install": "symlink"` to `"symfony-assets-install": ""`
 If you fail to do this you might receive: